ibm-cloud-docs/power-iaas/global-replication-service.md

     You can create a standby virtual server instance with the onboarded volumes or attach the onboarded volumes to the existing virtual server instance.

-Now you have the setup ready to enable replication service.
+Now, you have the setup ready to enable replication service.
 See [Performing a failover and failback operation](/docs/power-iaas?topic=power-iaas-getting-started-GRS#perform-fail-over-back) section to understand the recovery when a site failure occurs.

 ## Onboarding auxiliary volumes
 {: #onboard-aux-vol}

-The onboard auxiliary volume is required to manage the replicated volume on a remote site and perform volume recovery.
+The onboard auxiliary volume is needed to manage the replicated volume on a remote site and perform volume recovery.

 You must have the editor access on the source and target {{site.data.keyword.powerSys_notm}} workspaces to onboard the auxiliary volume.
 The source and target workspace must be owned by the same account ID.
 {: note}